leandrocp/mdex/README.md

 ## Motivation

+MDEx was born out of the necessity of parsing CommonMark files, to parse hundreds of files quickly, and to be easily extensible.
+None of the existing libraries described below met all these requirements at the time.

-* `earmark` is extensible but [can't parse](https://github.com/RobertDober/earmark_parser/issues/126) all kinds of documents and is slow to convert hundreds of markdowns.
+* [earmark](https://hex.pm/packages/earmark) is extensible but [can't parse](https://github.com/RobertDober/earmark_parser/issues/126) all kinds of documents and is slow to convert hundreds of markdowns.
-* `md` is very extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" which is probably the cause for failing to parse many documents.
+* [md](https://hex.pm/packages/md) is very extensible but the doc says "If one needs to perfectly parse the common markdown, Md is probably not the correct choice" which is probably the cause for failing to parse many documents.
-* `markdown` is not precompiled and has not received updates in a while.
+* [markdown](https://hex.pm/packages/markdown) is not precompiled and has not received updates in a while.
-* `cmark` is a fast CommonMark parser but it requires compiling the C library, is hard to extend, and was archieved on Apr 2024
+* [cmark](https://hex.pm/packages/cmark) is a fast CommonMark parser but it requires compiling the C library, is hard to extend, and was archieved on Apr 2024

 _Note that MDEx is the only one that syntax highlights out-of-the-box which contributes to make it slower than cmark._

-To finish, a friendly reminder that all libs have their own strengths and trade-offs.
+To finish, a friendly reminder that all libs have their own strengths and trade-offs so use the one that better suit your needs.

 ## Looking for help with your Elixir project?